 All paid staff and faculty are required to affirm their agreement with the Apostles Creed and the Heritage Covenant Schools Philosophy of Education and Statement of Biblical Truth.

 All volunteer staff and faculty must understand that HCS is based upon the three items above as Foundation Stones of its operational philosophy.

-All faculty (paid and volunteer) are requested to attend six (6) hours of in-service training each school year.
-These hours may be earned through seminars, workshops, and conferences sponsored by school associations (such as TACRS), the home education associations, curriculum publishers, or local education support groups.
+All faculty are requested to attend six (6) hours of in-service training each school year.
+These hours may be earned through seminars, workshops, and conferences sponsored by school associations (i.e. TACRS), home education associations, curriculum publishers, or local support groups.
 A report of in-service hours is to be filed with the HCS office at the end of the school year.

 HCS no longer administers standardized testing.

 Most parents know how their child is progressing more specifically than any test will show.
 Although many parents new to home education have anxiety over their performance as teachers, a step-back observation of the progress of their students with the administrator or a educational mentor should relieve that anxiety